You really don’t have to make New Year’s Resolutions, but here’s some advice about how to make them work if you do.

 You don’t have to make changes

 There’s a lot of hype about New Year’s Resolutions but that doesn’t mean you have to do them.
 Instead of thinking ‘this is s**t, I’m going to change it’ maybe think about what is good for you right now – what do you enjoy about yourself and those around you?
-Maybe your New Year’s Resolution could be to stop making resolutions and to chill and enjoy what is happening (just like I give up giving up for Lent).
+Maybe your New Year’s Resolution could be to stop making resolutions and to chill and enjoy what is happening (just as like I give up ‘giving up’ for Lent).

 Everything’s changing anyway

 We grow and learn and stretch and change all the time.
-Our brains and personality and what we think are constantly changing – even now, as you’re reading this, and now …. and now ……. and now.
+Our brains and personality and what we think are constantly changing.
+Even now, as you’re reading this, and now …. and now ……. and now.
 This pressure about what we’re going to do in the future distracts us from it.
 Think about this for yourself, how have you changed over the last year?
 Made new mates?
-Learnt something new (either about yourself, people around you)?
-Developed some new mad skillz? (innit) What events have happened, how have you responded?
+Learnt something new (either about yourself, people around you).
+What events have happened, how have you responded?

 Pressure to change

-There’s a lot of pressure to change ourselves and our bodies – lose weight, get a six pack, extend your penis, drop a dress size, be better at sex, get laid more, find ‘the one’ etc. There are a lot of companies trying to sell you ideas of what we should look and be like – particularly at this time of year.
+There’s a lot of pressure to change ourselves and our bodies.
+Lose weight, get a six pack, extend your penis, drop a dress size, increase a dress size, be better at sex, get laid more, find ‘the one’ etc. There are a lot of companies trying to sell you ideas of what we should look and be like – particularly at this time of year.
 So if you want to make changes think about why and who you’re doing this for.
-If you’re making change cos you feel like you ‘should’, cos everyone else is doing it on their social media of choice or to get someone off your back are you doing it for you or them?
+If you’re making change because you feel like you ‘should’ that might mean it’s a bad idea.

 Pick useful goals